 No reference

-Having reviewed and inventoried the existing mechanisms related to Board/NomCom/SO/AC diversity, it is clear that current documents do not address the full concerns raised by the larger community on this issue.
+Having reviewed and inventoried the existing mechanisms related to Board/NomCom/SO/AC diversity, while some diversity arrangements exist within Icann documents, diversity does not appear as one of the areas where Icann continuously strives to improve.

 Recommendations

-Therefore, the WP3 suggests that the CCWG takes the following actions with the view to enhancing (further) ICANN’s effectiveness in promoting diversity:
+Therefore, the CCWG recommends the following actions with the view to enhancing (further) ICANN’s effectiveness in promoting diversity:

-1. Review its current draft document to include in its next proposal diversity as an important element for the creation of any new structure.
+1. include diversity as an important element for the creation of any new structure, such as the IRP (see section XXXX for diversity requirements for the panel) and the Icann Community Assembly (see section XXX for diversity requirements for the Assembly)

-2. Include the proposal to evaluate a proposed evolution of the ATRT into Accountability, Transparency and Diversity Reviews and of the Structural Reviews into Structural Accountability, Transparency and Diversity Reviews of SO/ACs as part of WS2.
+2. evaluate a proposed evolution of the ATRT into Accountability, Transparency and Diversity Reviews and of the Structural Reviews into Structural Accountability, Transparency and Diversity Reviews of SO/ACs as part of WS2.

 3. Perform, as part of WS2, a more detailed review to establish a full inventory of the existing mechanisms related to diversity for each and every ICANN group (including SHG, Constituencies, RALOs, the Fellowship program and other ICANN outreach programs), as after an initial review of the current documents, it is clear that they do not address the full concerns raised by the larger community on the diversity issue.